 New Army command aims to help counter China, Russia threats

-WASHINGTON (AP) — Army leaders say the creation of a new Texas-based Army command focused on the future will help the service adapt to the emerging threats from powers such as China and Russia, after years of counterinsurgency warfare.
+WASHINGTON (AP) — The creation of a new Texas-based Army command focused on the future will help the soldier service adapt to the emerging threats from powers such as China and Russia after years of counterinsurgency warfare, Army leaders said Friday.

-The Army’s chief of staff, Gen. Mark Milley, tells reporters that the military recognized that China and Russia have improved their capabilities while the U.S. has been fighting insurgents for the past 16 years.
+Gen. Mark Milley, the Army’s chief of staff, told reporters the military recognized that China and Russia have improved their military capabilities while the U.S. has been fighting insurgents in Iraq, Syria and elsewhere for the past 16 years or more.

-In response, the Army says it’s launching Futures Command in Austin, Texas, to insure the service is ready for future wars.
+In response, the Army announced it will launch the Futures Command in Austin, Texas, aimed at insuring the service is ready for future wars.